-Services that are covered for you What you must pay when you get these services One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy Out-of-Network You pay a \$25 copay for Medicare- covered preventive HIV screening.
-Home health agency care In-Network Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
-You must be homebound, which You pay a \$0 copay for home health care.
-Out-of-Network means leaving home is a major effort.
-You pay a 45% coinsurance for home Covered services include, but are not limited to: health care.
-Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Prior authorization may be required for home health and is the responsibility of your physician.
+Services that are covered for you What you must pay when you get these services Hearing services In-Network and Out-of-Network Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+There is a \$30 copay for each Medicare-covered hearing service.
+HIV screening In-Network and Out-of-Network For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: There is no coinsurance, copayment, or deductible for Medicare-covered preventive HIV screening.
+One screening exam every 12 months For women who are pregnant, we cover: • Up to three screening exams during a pregnancy Home health agency care In-Network and Out-of-Network Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+You must be homebound, which means leaving home is a major effort.
+You pay a \$0 copay for home health care.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Prior authorization may be required for home health and is the responsibility of your physician.